 Marcia Marchesi's compositions have been performed in the US, South America, Europe and Asia.
 A native of Brazil, Marchesi started studying piano and theory with her grandmother at the age of 4.
-She was admitted to the Brazilian Conservatory of Music in Rio de Janeiro, where she received piano and theory instruction by Mirtes Helena Roman.
+She was admitted to the Brazilian Conservatory of Music, where she received piano and theory instruction by Mirtes Helena Roman.
 Other early teachers include pianists Andre Luis Rangel and Ondine de Mello.
 Her first public recital was at the age of 6, and at 8 she was the gold medalist at the Lucia Branco National Piano Competition.
 Subsequent competitions and awards followed over the next 6 years, and at the age of 14, Marchesi moved to Vienna, Austria, with her family.
-There she received piano instruction from internationally known pianist Michael Krist among others, who also introduced her to the study of harmony and composition.
+There she received piano instruction from internationally known pianist Michael Krist, who also introduced her to the study of harmony and composition.
 At the age of 16, her composition "A Happy Ending Story" was selected among hundreds of entries for performance at the Vienna School Act music festival, and made the final 12 pieces which were recorded.
 An invitation to join the AKM (ASCAP Austrian equivalent) and AustroMechana (Harry Fox Agency Austrian equivalent) followed that year.
 This piece later became the opening tune for a program on Austrian Radio.